1948 Chinese presidential election

-The 1948 Chinese presidential election was held on April 20, 1948 at the National Assembly House in Nanking.
-The election was conducted by the National Assembly to elect the President and Vice President of China.
-This is the first election under the newly adopted 1947 Constitution of the Republic of China.
+The 1948 Chinese presidential election was held on April 20, 1948, at the National Assembly House in Nanjing.
+The election was conducted by the National Assembly to elect the president and vice president of China.
+This was the first election under the newly adopted 1947 Constitution of the Republic of China, and the last prior to the retreat of the government of the Republic of China to Taiwan following their loss in the Civil War the following year.

-This indirect elections were held during the Chinese Civil War.
+This indirect election was held during the Chinese Civil War.
 Chiang Kai-shek, the incumbent leader of the Nationalist government, won a landslide victory against the same party candidate Ju Zheng in the presidential election.
-However, Sun Fo, Chiang's preferred Vice-Presidential candidate, was defeated by General Li Zongren in the vice-presidential elections.
+However, Sun Fo, Chiang's preferred vice-presidential candidate, was defeated by General Li Zongren in the vice-presidential elections.

-Chiang and Li inaugurated at the Presidential Palace in Nanking on May 20, 1948.
+Chiang and Li were inaugurated at the Presidential Palace in Nanjing on May 20, 1948.
 This also marked the transition of Nationalist government to the constitutional government.

 Overview

 After the Northern Expedition, the Kuomintang-led Nationalist government acquired control of a unified China nominally.
 The party began to draft a constitution to transit the government from tutelage period to constitutional period, according to the political philosophy of Sun Yat-sen.

 During the Second Sino-Japanese War, China established a close partnership with the United States and was given military and financial supports.
 George Marshall was appointed ambassador to Chongqing, the wartime capital, as to broker a negotiation between the Kuomintang (Nationalist Party) and Communist Party after the war.
 Two parties agreed to rebuild the country with democratization and military nationalization.

 Simultaneously, the Nationalist government continued to draft the Constitution of the Republic of China, however it was boycotted by the Communists and the full-scale Chinese Civil War was resumed.